 Petechiae may occur in areas traumatized during delivery, such as the face when the face is the presenting part; however, neonates with diffuse petechiae should be evaluated for thrombocytopenia.

 Many neonates have erythema toxicum, a benign rash with an erythematous base and a white or yellow papule.
 This rash, which usually appears 24 hours after birth, is scattered over the body and can last for up to 2 weeks.

 Screening recommendations vary by clinical context and state requirements.

 Blood typing is indicated when the mother has type O or Rh-negative blood or when minor blood antigens are present because hemolytic disease of the newborn (see Erythroblastosis Fetalis) is a risk.

 All neonates are evaluated for jaundice throughout the hospital stay and before discharge.
 The risk of hyperbilirubinemia is assessed using risk criteria, measurement of bilirubin, or both.
 Bilirubin can be measured transcutaneously or in serum.
 Many hospitals screen all neonates and use a predictive nomogram to determine the risk of extreme hyperbilirubinemia.
-Follow-up is based on age at discharge, predischarge bilirubin level, and risk of developing jaundice.
+Follow-up is based on age at discharge, predischarge bilirubin level and/or rate of bilirubin rise from one determination to another, and risk of developing jaundice.